Neural Surface and Reflectance Modelling from 3D Radar Data: Method

 \subsubsection{Intensity Network}

-Our intensity network predicts the radar return at a 3D point in space, given a viewing direction.
+The intensity network predicts the intensity of a radar return at a 3D point in space, given a viewing direction.
 According to the radar equation,

-the received intensity depends on the distance and object properties.
+this received intensity depends on the object properties and distance to the sensor.
 The transmitted power~$\transmittedpower$, signal gain~$\signalgain$, and effective area of the receiver~$\antennaarea$ are constant for all detected objects.
-If the manufacturer provides the information, these constants are known; otherwise, the network can learn them implicitly.
+If the manufacturer provides the information, these constants are known; here, the network learns them implicitly.
 The radar cross section $\sigma$ depends on the incident angle (viewing direction), angle of reflection, material and object size, and can be inferred from the scene geometry or learned implicitly.

-The intensity network takes the 3D point $\textbf{x}$, the viewing direction $\textbf{v}$, the SDF value $d$, and optionally the geometry feature $\textbf{g}$ and SDF normals $\textbf{n}$ as input.
-Consistent with the SDF network, we encode $\textbf{x}$ with Fourier feature positional encoding, while $\textbf{v}$ is encoded with Spherical Harmonics.
-The SDF value, geometry feature, and normal provide geometry information and thus indirectly describe the detected objects' shape and angle of reflection.
-From these inputs, the intensity network predicts the radar intensity at $\textbf{x}$ when seen from $\textbf{v}$.
+Our intensity network takes the 3D point $\textbf{x}$, the viewing direction $\textbf{v}$, the SDF value $d$, and optionally the geometry feature $\textbf{g}$ and SDF normals $\textbf{n}$ as input.
+Consistent with the SDF network, we encode $\textbf{x}$ with tri-quadtree and Fourier feature positional encoding, while $\textbf{v}$ is encoded with Spherical Harmonics.
+From these inputs, the network predicts the radar intensity at $\textbf{x}$ when observed from $\textbf{v}$.